marmelab/react-admin/docs/List.md

 );
 ```

-You can also pass React elements as children, so as to build a custom layout.
+You can also pass React elements as children, to build a custom layout.
 Check [Building a custom List Layout](./ListTutorial.md#building-a-custom-layout) for more details.

 ## `component`